etidoumossoh/wildrydes-site/README.md

 ## AWS Configuration

-- Select your preferred region in your AWS Console
+- Select your preferred region in your AWS Console change

 - First, run the aws configure in your text editor